Skip to content

 Rights Verification Matters

-Music Coast is an opt-in platform for artists, labels, and authorized representatives.
+Joining Music Coast is open.
+Verification helps protect artists, labels, rightsholders, and listeners by confirming who controls a profile, release, or catalog before uploads, rights-sensitive features, or monetization are enabled.
 Uploaders may be asked to verify that they control the rights to the master recording, artwork, metadata, and any third-party materials included in their release.

 Music Coast may reject, remove, restrict, or pause monetization for content if rights cannot be verified or if a dispute is received.